lcache/wp-lcache/readme.txt

 == Installation ==

-**WP LCache requires PHP 5.6 or greater with the APCu module enabled.** If you're running an older PHP version, or APCu is unavailable, you'll see an admin notice in your WordPress dashboard.
+**WP LCache requires PHP 5.6 or greater with the APCu extension enabled.** If you're running an older PHP version, or APCu is unavailable, you'll see an admin notice in your WordPress dashboard.

 To install WP LCache, follow these steps: